mati-sz/mati-sz/README.md

 - 👋 Hi, I’m @mati-sz
-- 👀 I’m interested in the computer science application in the financial industry
+- 👀 I’m interested in the computer science applications in the financial industry
 - 🌱 I’m currently pursuing OMSCS at Georgia Tech

 <!---